 It always seemed the more I wanted to be asleep, the more wide awake I would become.
 Until finally, as dawn would break, I would find myself unable to keep my eyes open and fall asleep.
 Only to be woken a short time later by an alarm clock.
 I would feel groggy and out of sorts for the rest of the day.

 A few years ago I decided the 4am frustration was getting me no where and I would try and do something about it rather than keep tossing and turning.

 It started with promising myself that if I didn’t fall back asleep after 10 (or so) minutes I would get up.
 Or at least turn on a light and read in bed.
-(And thank goodness for my e-reader, so I don’t even have to turn on a light and disturb Pumpjack.)
+(And thank goodness for my e-reader!
+So I now don’t even have to turn on a light and disturb Pumpjack.)

 I also seduce myself with the promise of a potential nap during the day.
 I love naps, so giving myself a guilt-free excuse to have one is a wonderful tonic.

 Yet, what I find funny is even though I may have had only a few hours of sleep, it doesn’t affect my day.
 Unlike going back to sleep and waking up groggy.
-In fact, I often find myself enjoying the drowsiness come night, anticipating going to bed and consequently that I sleep even better the next night.
+In fact, I often find myself enjoying the drowsiness come night.
+I anticipate going to bed.
+Generally finding that I sleep even better.
+And through the night.